Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 28 September 2024 20.26.09 UTC
+- WIB: Sabtu, 28 September 2024 21.23.24 UTC
-- WITA: Sabtu, 28 September 2024 21.26.09 UTC
+- WITA: Sabtu, 28 September 2024 22.23.24 UTC
-- WIT: Sabtu, 28 September 2024 22.26.09 UTC
+- WIT: Sabtu, 28 September 2024 23.23.24 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: technology
+Kategori: funny